Wbaguette/info-extractor/README.md

 Multiplicity: Why only one file?
    Adding support for parsing more than one file at a time can be a little tricky.
 It would be nice to have, but the runtime of the program would be very long, not to mention the amount of requests being sent to OpenAI's API.

+## Does it work?
+Yes.
+In the 'examples' folder there is a real PowerPoint that I made for a COM class about the book "The Right Stuff".
+Also in that folder is the saved .txt file that has the model's response.